1986 NCAA Division I baseball season

-The 1986 NCAA Division I baseball season, play of college baseball in the United States organized by the National Collegiate Athletic Association (NCAA) began in the spring of 1986.
+The 1986 NCAA Division I baseball season of college baseball in the United States organized by the National Collegiate Athletic Association (NCAA) began in the spring of 1986.
 The season progressed through the regular season and concluded with the 1986 College World Series.
 The College World Series, held for the fortieth time in 1986, consisted of one team from each of eight regional competitions and was held in Omaha, Nebraska, at Johnny Rosenblatt Stadium as a double-elimination tournament.
 Arizona claimed the championship for the third time.